Tourists snorkelling at the sunken city of Epidaurus, Greece.

 Snorkelling

-After breakfast, it’s time to swap Peloponnese's interior for the Aegean Sea as you head to the calm waters near Epidaurus.
-Here you’ll hop in a sea kayak to paddle your way along the coast and across glassy bays to reach the submerged ruins of a sunken city.
-Paddling over ancient stone walls and columns submerged beneath clear Mediterranean waters is a surreal experience, and you'll get even closer to the ancient city as you hop out of the kayaks to snorkel around this hidden wonder.
+After breakfast, it’s time to swap the Peloponnese interior for the Aegean Sea as you head to the calm waters near Epidaurus.
+Here, you’ll hop in a sea kayak to paddle your way along the coast and across glassy bays to reach the submerged ruins of a sunken city.
+Paddling over ancient stone walls and columns lying beneath the surface of the clear Mediterranean waters is a surreal experience, and you'll get even closer to the ancient city as you hop out of the kayaks to snorkel around this hidden wonder.
 In the afternoon, Ancient Greek culture takes centre stage with a visit to the Epidaurus Theatre – one of the best-preserved classical theatres in the world.
-You'll hear firsthand why its acoustics are considered legendary and walk in the footsteps of ancient Greek audiences.
-Back in Nafplio, your evening is free tonights – perhaps for a rooftop drink overlooking Palamidi Fortress or a stroll along the palm-lined promenade.
+You'll hear firsthand why its acoustics are considered legendary, and walk in the footsteps of ancient Greek audiences.
+Back in Nafplio, your evening is free – perhaps go for a rooftop drink overlooking Palamidi Fortress, or take a stroll along the palm-lined promenade.

 Day 5